Food Before One Is Just For Fun: Myth or Fact?

 At around six months of age, babies start showing signs of readiness for solid foods, such as being able to sit up with support and hold their head steady and showing an interest in food.

-But all babies are different so it’s important to wait until your baby is showing these ‘signs of readiness’ before introducing solids as this will indicate that they’re developmentally ready to start eating and digesting solid food.
+But all babies are different, so it’s important to wait until your baby is showing these ‘signs of readiness’ before introducing solids as this will indicate that they’re developmentally ready to start eating and digesting solid food.

 Nutrient-rich first foods